Local Development Plan 3 (LDP3)

 Potential development sites - Expressions of interest

 There is no requirement for any great level of detail at this stage, simply a site boundary and general indication of proposed or preferred uses.
-There is also no deadline for submitting Expressions of Interest for development sites, although we would encourage you to make the council aware of them as early as possible.
+The deadline for submitting Expressions of Interest is 30 September 2025.

-If sites go on to be promoted for LDP3 they will require to be accompanied by a completed Site Assessment form which will be approved along with the Evidence Report.
-These will not be required, and should not be submitted, until after the Evidence Report passes the Gatecheck stage (early 2026).
-A draft Site Assessment form will be available here soon which gives an idea of the type and detail of information the council will expect as sites are progressed.
+If you wish to promote a proposal for LDP3 through the Call for Ideas, it will be required to be accompanied by a completed Site Assessment form.
+A draft Site Assessment form will be available here soon, which gives an idea of the type and detail of information the council will expect as sites are progressed.